…or does it?

 While looking for studies or psychological research, I’ve come across all sorts of bizarre information, including analysis of the ‘lizard brain’ inside humans and an experiment that involved showing sexually stimulating images to monkeys…

-…but, by far the most in-depth study into ‘sex sells’ was undertaken at the University of Illinois by Professor John Wirtz.
+…but, by far the most in-depth study into ‘sex sells’ in marketing was undertaken at the University of Illinois by Professor John Wirtz.
 It included 78 peer-reviewed studies and an average of 225 participants in each individual test.

 The results may not be what some of you are expecting.